The-Peacemaker/TimeVault/README.md

-# **TimeVault: Wayback Machine Information Disclosure Scanner**
+# **TimeMachine: Wayback Machine Information Disclosure Scanner**

-**TimeVault** is a specialized tool designed to automate the process of finding potential information disclosure vulnerabilities in web applications by leveraging the Wayback Machine’s archive.
+**TimeMachine** is a specialized tool designed to automate the process of finding potential information disclosure vulnerabilities in web applications by leveraging the Wayback Machine’s archive.
 The tool filters URLs for sensitive file extensions and fetches status codes to help identify exposed or sensitive data.

 ## **Features**